 According to reports, at least 11 Toyota RAV4 vehicles, manufactured between 2013 and 2018, have caught fire within the past year.
 As a result, the National Highway Traffic Safety Administration (NHTSA) is investigating to determine whether a recall needs to be issued.
 The issue affects over 1.86 million Toyota RAV4 vehicles on the road today in the United States.
-Toyota acknowledged it is aware of the NHTSA investigation, but has not, as of yet, issued a recall.
+Toyota acknowledged it is aware of the NHTSA investigation, but as of yet has not issued a recall.

 If you or someone you know has been injured as the result of a fire in a 2013 to 2018 Toyota RAV4, please contact an attorney at Abraham, Watkins, Nichols, Agosto, Aziz & Stogner by calling 713-396-3964 or toll free at 1-800-594-4884.